Perry Mason

-Perry Mason is a fictional character, an American criminal defense lawyer who is the main character in works of detective fiction written by Erle Stanley Gardner.
-Perry Mason features in 82 novels and 4 short stories, all of which involve a client being charged with murder, usually involving a preliminary hearing or jury trial.
+Perry Mason is a fictional American criminal defense lawyer who is the main character in works of detective fiction written by Erle Stanley Gardner.
+Perry Mason features in 82 novels and four short stories, all of which involve a client being charged with murder, usually involving a preliminary hearing or jury trial.
 Typically, Mason establishes his client's innocence by finding the real murderer.
 The character was inspired by famed Los Angeles criminal defense attorney Earl Rogers.

 The character of Perry Mason was adapted for motion pictures and a long-running radio series.
 These were followed by the best known adaptation, the CBS television series Perry Mason (1957–1966) starring Raymond Burr.
-A second television series, The New Perry Mason starring Monte Markham, ran from 1973 to 1974; and 30 Perry Mason television films ran from 1985 to 1995, with Burr reprising the role of Mason in 26 of them prior to his death in 1993.
-A third television series, HBO's Perry Mason starring Matthew Rhys, started airing in 2020.
+A second television series, The New Perry Mason starring Monte Markham, ran from 1973 to 1974; and 30 Perry Mason television films ran from 1985 to 1995, with Burr reprising the role of Mason in 26 of them up to his death in 1993.
+A third television series, HBO's Perry Mason starring Matthew Rhys, aired from 2020 to 2023.

 The Perry Mason series ranks third in the top ten best selling book series.
 In 2015, the American Bar Association's publishing imprint, Ankerwycke, began reissuing Gardner's Perry Mason books, which had been out of print in the United States.